-RULE 41.1.
-Relationship between Ways and Means Committee and other committees dealing with money matters; relationship between these other committees dealing with money matters.-In those instances specified herein, the Committee on Ways and Means shall have responsibility for final consideration of bills dealing with money matters before the bills are considered on the floor of the Senate.
-Upon the agreement of a chairman of any two of the following committees: Appropriations, Capital Expenditures and Improvements, Finance, and Ways and Means, any bill which is reported favorably from the Committee on Appropriations, the Committee on Capital Expenditures, or the Committee on Finance shall be re-referred by the Presiding Officer to the Committee on Ways and Means for consideration.
-Bills referred to the Committee on Appropriations pursuant to Rule 43 may be referred by the Chairman of the Committee on Appropriations to the Appropriations Committee on the Department of Transportation, the Appropriations Committee on Education, the Appropriations Committee on General Government, the Appropriations Committee on Human Resources, the Appropriations Committee on Justice and Public Safety, or the Appropriations Committee on Natural and Economic Resources for a report back to the Committee on Appropriations.
+- 1 Upon the agreement of a chair of any two of the following committees: - 2 Appropriations/Base Budget, Finance, and Ways and Means, any bill which is reported - 3 favorably from the Committee on Appropriations/Base Budget, or the Committee on - 4 Finance shall be re-referred by the Presiding Officer to the Committee on Ways and - 5 Means for consideration.
+Bills referred to the Committee on Appropriations/Base - 6 Budget pursuant to Rule 43 may be referred by the Chair of the Committee on - 7 Appropriations/Base Budget to the Appropriations Committee on the Department of - 8 Transportation, the Appropriations Committee on Education, the Appropriations - 9 Committee on General Government, the Appropriations Committee on Health and - 10 Human Resources, the Appropriations Committee on Information Technology, the - Appropriations Committee on Justice and Public Safety, or the Appropriations - Committee on Natural and Economic Resources for a report back to the Committee on - 13 Appropriations/Base Budget.

-RULE 42.
-Reference of appropriation, capital expenditure, and finance bills.-

-- (a) All bills introduced in the Senate providing for appropriations from the State, or any subdivision thereof, except as provided for in subsection (b) of this rule, shall, before being considered by the Senate, be referred to the Committee on Appropriations, and bills referred to other committees carrying any such provisions shall be reported to the Senate as being bills to be referred to the Appropriations Committee before proper action may be taken by the Senate. - (b) All bills providing for: - (1) The acquisition or disposition of any interest in real property owned or to be acquired by the State, or the financing of that acquisition or disposition; or - (2) The construction, management, renovation, repair, or use of any building or facility owned by or to be acquired by the State, or the financing of that construction, renovation, repair, or use - shall, before being considered for passage by the Senate, be referred to the Committee on Capital Expenditures and Improvements.
-Bills containing these provisions that have been referred to other committees shall be reported to the Senate as bills to be referred to the Committee on Capital Expenditures and Improvements before being considered for passage by the Senate. - (c) All bills introduced in the Senate providing for bond issues, imposing or raising fees or other revenues payable to the State, its agencies, its licensing boards, or any of its subdivisions, levying taxes, or in any manner affecting the taxing power of the State or any subdivision thereof, shall, before being considered by the Senate, be referred to the Committee on Finance, and bills referred to other committees carrying any such provisions shall be reported to the Senate as being bills to be referred to the Finance Committee before proper action may be taken by the Senate. - (d) This rule shall not apply to bills imposing civil penalties, criminal fines, forfeitures, or penalties for infractions. - RULE 42.1.
-Fiscal notes.-(a) A chairman or vice-chairman of the Appropriations Committee, of the Capital Expenditures and Improvements Committee, or of the Finance Committee, or of the Rules and Operations of The Senate Committee, or of the Ways and Means Committee, upon the floor of the Senate, may request that a fiscal analysis be made of a bill, resolution, or an amendment to a bill or resolution which is in the possession of the Senate and that a fiscal note be attached to the measure, when in the opinion of that chairman or vice-chairman the fiscal effects of that measure are not apparent from the language of the measure.
-No bill for which a fiscal note has been requested may be considered for passage prior to the fiscal note being attached to the bill.
+- RULE 42.
+Reference of appropriation and finance bills. (a) All bills introduced in the Senate providing for appropriations from the State, or any subdivision thereof, shall, before being considered by the Senate, be referred to the Committee on Appropriations/Base Budget and bills referred to other committees carrying any such provisions shall be reported to the Senate as being bills to be referred to the Appropriations/Base Budget Committee before proper action may be taken by the Senate. - (b) All bills introduced in the Senate providing for bond issues, imposing or raising fees or other revenues payable to the State, its agencies, its licensing boards, or any of its subdivisions, levying taxes, or in any manner affecting the taxing power of the State or any subdivision thereof, shall, before being considered by the Senate, be referred to the Committee on Finance, and bills referred to other committees carrying any such provisions shall be reported to the Senate as being bills to be referred to the Committee on Finance before proper action may be taken by the Senate. - (c) This rule shall not apply to bills imposing civil penalties, criminal fines, forfeitures, or penalties for infractions. - RULE 42.1.
+Fiscal notes. (a) A Chair of the Appropriations/Base Budget Committee, or of the Finance Committee, or of the Rules and Operations of the Senate Committee, or of the Ways and Means Committee, upon the floor of the Senate, may request that a fiscal analysis be made of a bill, resolution, or an amendment to a bill or resolution which is in the possession of the Senate and that a fiscal note be attached to the measure, when in the opinion of that Chair the fiscal effects of that measure are not apparent from the language of the measure.
+No bill, resolution, or amendment for which a fiscal note has been requested may be considered for passage prior to the fiscal note being attached to it. - (b) The fiscal note shall be filed and attached to the bill, resolution, or amendment within two legislative days of the request.
+If it is impossible to prepare a fiscal note within two legislative days, the Director of Fiscal Research shall, in writing, so advise the Presiding Officer, the Principal Clerk, and the member introducing or proposing the measure and shall indicate the time when the fiscal note will be ready.